Skip to main content

 Workshops

 Workshops for departments are scheduled on an ad hoc basis for labs, departments, or colleges.
-Typically, workshops cover the history of the regulations related to human subjects’ protections and the basic issues researchers need to consider when conducting research with human subjects.
+Typically, workshops cover the regulations related to human subjects’ protections and the basic issues researchers need to consider when conducting research with human subjects.
 From time to time, workshops on specialized topics are also offered.
 In particular, workshops on special topics may be offered when policies and procedures change that significantly affect investigators, or based on an educational needs assessment.

 HRPP Conferences